Justin-Bento/portfolio-site/src/content/pages/about.md

 **Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Justin Bento - Web Developer based in Estonia

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Greetings!** I'm Justin Bento, a Full Stack website developer residing in the picturesque landscapes of [The 6](https://en.wikipedia.org/wiki/Estonia) also known as Toronto, Ontario, Canada.
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise

 I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+My proficiency includes **HTML**, **CSS**, **JavaScript**, **Ruby**, and frameworks such as **Astro.js**, **Next.js**, **React.js** for dynamic and interactive user interfaces.
+On the server side, I'm well-versed in Node.js (currently learning ruby) to have experience with database management systems like MongoDB.

 ## Innovation and Problem-Solving